jdramli/project7/README.md

         Created a count modifier of the green ball contact with player only Resolved issue where bullets were impacting the green ball Working on creating a kinematic body upon contact with 5 green ball upgrades.

+12/6:  Updated background picture
+            Added speed adjustment to main screen (two separate buttons) Added a labelnode to track hero speed change Made the speed adjustable in the Singleton Updated movement of player in main game based on speed variable.